Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Experiments

 \subsection{IHDP Hidden Confounding}

 In this section we demonstrate how our uncertainty-aware interval estimator can be used to inform deferral policies for treatment recommendations.
-To this end we use the IHDP dataset \citep{hill2011bayesian}.
-We induce hidden confounding by hiding covariate $\mathrm{x}_{9}$ during model training and CATE estimation; however, it is still used for the generation of synthetic observed outcomes as per the response surface B described by \citet{hill2011bayesian}.
-In contrast to the above experiments, a treatment is recommended if $\tau(\x) > 0$.
-The proposed deferral policy simulates deferral to an expert and withholds a recommendation if the predicted CATE interval intersects 0.
+To this end we use the IHDP dataset \citep{hill2011bayesian} as \citet{jesson2020identifying} show that low overlap and/or similarity are problems for IHDP.
+For insufficient context, we induce hidden confounding by hiding covariate $\mathrm{x}_{9}$ during model training and CATE estimation; however, it is still used for the generation of synthetic observed outcomes as per the response surface B described by \citet{hill2011bayesian} \ref{a:datasets_hcihdp}.

+In contrast to the above experiments, treatment $T=1$ is recommended if and only if $\tau(\x) > 0$; we propose a deferral policy that simulates deferral to an expert and withholds a recommendation if the predicted CATE interval intersects 0.
+We select $\Gamma_s$ such that the uncertainty aware CATE interval $[\widehat{\underline{\tau}}(\x; \Gamma_s), \widehat{\overline{\tau}}(\x; \Gamma_s)]$ crosses 0.
+We then defer predictions with the lowest $\Gamma_s$ value; these are predictions the model is least sure about.
 We compare using the same policy for the \citet{pmlr-v89-kallus19a} method, and to the epistemic uncertainty based method proposed by \citet{jesson2020identifying}.
 We report the error rate between recommendations given by $\mathbb{I}(\tau(\x) > 0)$ and $\mathbb{I}(\widehat{\underline{\tau}}(\x) > 0)$ on the remaining recommendations that were not deferred.

-These results are shown in Figure \ref{fig:ihdp}.
+In Figure \ref{fig:ihdp}, we see that the epistemic \emph{uncertainty} policy (blue solid line) has a moderate decrease in error rate as the rate of deferral increases.
+The green solid \emph{sensitivity} line shows that the error rate decreases as we defer recommendations based only on levels of hidden confounding.
+We should see the same behavior for the sensitivity method (green dashed line) proposed by \citet{pmlr-v89-kallus19a}, but it appears to struggle for higher dimensional covariates.
+The purple solid \emph{ignorance} line shows that using the uncertainty aware CATE interval further improves results, showing that our method can account for all sources of ignorance discussed.